-- 1. Open and inclusive eligibility for grant awards, welcoming applications from both public and private entities large and small, as well as collaborations and public-private partnerships - 2.
-Scoring criteria that reward open access and open competition on the funded network - 3.
-Community input at all stages of the BEAD process, including through engagement and feedback to the planning process and the plans themselves - 4.
+- 1. Open and inclusive eligibility for grant awards, welcoming applications from both public and private entities large and small, as well as collaborations and public-private partnerships. - 2.
+Community input at all stages of the BEAD process, including through engagement and feedback to the planning process and the plans themselves. - 3.
 To ensure against risks of bias, collusion, conflict of interest, and self-dealing, the CPUC will ensure that all reviewers are entirely financially independent of all applicants.
-Reviewers will be required to certify in writing that they have no employment, contractor, or other business relationship with any applicant or any affiliate or subsidiary of any applicant
+Reviewers will be required to certify in writing that they have no employment, contractor, or other business relationship with any applicant or any affiliate or subsidiary of any applicant.